Étienne Gilson: Biography

-Born in Paris into a Roman Catholic family originally from Burgundy, Gilson attended the minor seminary at Notre-Dame-des-Champs, then finished his secondary education at the Lycée Henri IV.
+Born on 13 June 1884, in Paris, to a Roman Catholic family originally from Burgundy, Gilson attended the minor seminary at Notre-Dame-des-Champs, then finished his secondary education at the Lycée Henri IV.
 After finishing his military service, during which he began to read René Descartes, he studied for his licence (bachelor's degree), focusing on the influence of scholasticism on Cartesian thought.
-After studying at the Sorbonne under Victor Delbos (1862–1916), and Lucien Lévy-Bruhl and at the Collège de France under Henri Bergson, he finished his degree in Philosophy in 1906.
+After studying at the Sorbonne under Victor Delbos (1862–1916), and Lucien Lévy-Bruhl and at the Collège de France under Henri Bergson, he finished his degree in philosophy in 1906.

 In 1908, he married Thérèse Ravisé of Melun, and he taught in the high schools of Bourg-en-Bresse, Rochefort, Tours, Saint-Quentin and Angers.

-In 1913, while employed in teaching at the University of Lille, he defended his doctoral dissertation at the University of Paris on "Liberty in Descartes and Theology".
+In 1913, while employed in teaching at the University of Lille, he defended his doctoral dissertation at the University of Paris on "Liberty in Descartes and Theology" ("La Liberté chez Descartes et la Théologie").

 His career was interrupted by the outbreak of World War I, as he was drafted into the French Army as a sergeant.
 He served on the front and took part in the Battle of Verdun as second lieutenant.
 He was captured in February 1916 and spent two years in captivity.
 During this time he devoted himself to new areas of study, including the Russian language and St. Bonaventure.
 He was later awarded the Croix de Guerre for bravery in action.

 In 1919, he became professor of the history of philosophy at the University of Strasbourg.
 From 1921 to 1932, he taught the history of medieval philosophy at the University of Paris.
+At the invitation of the Congregation of St. Basil, in 1929, he set up the Pontifical Institute of Medieval Studies in Toronto in conjunction with St. Michael's College at the University of Toronto, which now hosts an annual Étienne Gilson Lecture.
 He was elected to the American Academy of Arts and Sciences in 1929.
 As an internationally renowned thinker, Gilson was first, along with Jacques Maritain, to receive an honorary doctorate in philosophy from the Pontifical University of Saint Thomas Aquinas (Angelicum) in 1930.

+He taught as a Visiting Professor of Philosophy at Indiana University from 1939 to 1940.
 He also taught for three years at Harvard.
-At the invitation of the Congregation of St. Basil, he set up the Pontifical Institute of Medieval Studies in Toronto in conjunction with St. Michael's College at the University of Toronto, which hosts an annual Étienne Gilson Lecture.
 He was elected to the Académie française in 1946.
 In 1948, he was elected an International Member of the American Philosophical Society.

-With the death of his wife, Thérèse Ravisé, on 12 November 1949 Gilson endured a considerable emotional shock.
+With the death of his wife, Thérèse Ravisé, on 12 November 1949, Gilson endured a considerable emotional shock.

 In 1951, he relinquished his chair to Martial Gueroult at the Collège de France to devote himself completely to the Pontifical Institute of Mediaeval Studies until 1968.
 He knew the Jesuit theologian and cardinal Henri de Lubac.
 Their correspondence has been published.
 Although Gilson was primarily a historian of philosophy, he was also at the forefront of the 20th century revival of Thomism, along with Jacques Maritain.
 His work has received critical praise from Richard McKeon.